Income inequality in the United States: History

-Before 20th century
+Before the 20th century

 In the late 18th century, "incomes were more equally distributed in colonial America than in any other place that can be measured," according to Peter Lindert and Jeffrey Williamson.
 The richest 1 percent of households held only 8.5% of total income in the late 18th century.
-Some reasons for this include the ease that the average American had in buying frontier land, which was abundant at the time, and an overall scarcity of labor in non-slaveholding areas, which forced landowners to pay higher wages.
-There were also relatively few poor people in America at the time, since only those with at least some money could afford to come to America.
+Some reasons for this include the ease with which the average American could buy frontier land, which was abundant at the time, and an overall scarcity of labor in non-slaveholding areas, which forced landowners to pay higher wages.
+There were also relatively few poor people in America at the time, since only those with at least some money could afford to come.

 In 1860, the top 1 percent collected almost one-third of property incomes, as compared to 13.7% in 1774.
-There was a great deal of competition for land in the cities and non-frontier areas during this time period, with those who had already acquired land becoming richer than everyone else.
-The newly burgeoning financial sector also greatly rewarded the already-wealthy, as they were the only ones financially sound enough to invest.
+There was intense competition for land in cities and non-frontier areas during this period, with those who had already acquired land becoming richer than everyone else.
+The burgeoning financial sector also greatly rewarded the already-wealthy, as they were the only ones financially sound enough to invest.

 1913–1941

 An early governmental measure that slightly reduced inequality was the enactment of the first income tax in 1913.
 The 1918 household Gini coefficient (excluding capital gains) was 40.8.
 A brief but sharp depression in 1920-1921 reduced incomes.
-Income inequality rose from 1913 to peaks in 1926 (1928 Gini 48.9, 1936 Gini 45.5) and 1941 (Gini 43.1), after which war-time measures of the Roosevelt administration began to equalize the income distribution.
+Income inequality rose from 1913, peaking in 1926 (1928 Gini 48.9, 1936 Gini 45.5) and 1941 (Gini 43.1), after which wartime measures of the Roosevelt administration began to equalize the income distribution.
 Social Security was enacted in 1935.
-At several points in this pre-World War II era, in which the Rockefellers and Carnegies dominated American industry, the richest 1% of Americans earned over 20% of the income share.
+At several points in this pre-World War II era, in which the Rockefellers and the Carnegies dominated American industry, the richest 1% of Americans earned over 20% of the income share.